ConnorEspino/OpenBCI-BiometricAuthentication/README.md

 These scripts are specific to the OpenBCI Ganglion board and only utilizes one electrode.
-Turn the other channels on in the CollectData.py script.
+You can turn the other channels on if needed in the CollectData.py script.
 Once the dongle is connected to your machine and the Ganglion board is on, you can run the script to collect data.

 usage:
 `python CollectData.py [--timeout TIMEOUT] [--serialPort SERIAL_PORT] [--sessionName SESSION_NAME] [--outputFile OUTPUT_FILE] [--runTime RUN_TIME]`